 Investigate any tachycardia before giving glycopyrrolate injection since an increase in the heart rate may occur.
-Use with caution in patients with: coronary artery disease; congestive heart failure; cardiac arrhythmias; hypertension; hyperthyroidism to engage in activities requiring mental alertness and/or visual acuity such as operating a motor vehicle or other nachinery, or performing hazardous work while taking this drug (see WARNINGS).
+Use with caution in patients with: coronary artery disease; congestive heart failure; cardiac arrhythmias, hypertension; hyperthyroidism the autonomic ganglia.
+Thus, it diminishes the volume and free acidity of gastric secretions and controls excessive to engage in activities requiring mental alertness and/or visual acuity such as operating a motor vehicle or other machinery, or performing hazardous work while taking this drug (see WARNINGS).

 Use with caution in patients with renal disease since the renal elimination of glycopyrrolate may be severely impaired in patients with renal failure.
-Dosage adjustments may be necessary (see Pharmacokinetics, Renal he concurrent use of glycopyrrolate injection with other anticholinergics or medications with anticholinergic activity, such as phenothiazines, antiparkinson drugs, or tricyclic antidepressants, may intensify the antimuscarinic effects and may result in an increase in anticholinergic side effects.
+Dosage adjustments may be necessary (see Pharmacokinetics, Renal such as phenothiazines, antiparkinson drugs, or tricyclic antidepressants, may intensify the antimuscarinic effects and may result in an increase in anticholinergic side effects.

 Use glycopyrrolate with caution in the elderly and in all patients with autonomic neuropathy, hepatic disease, ulcerative colitis, prostic hypertrophy, or hiatal hernia, since anticholinergic drugs may aggravate these conditions.
-The use of anticholinergetic drugs in the treatment of gastric ulcer may produce a delay in gastric emptying due
+The use of anticholinergetic drugs in the treatment of gastric ulcer may produce a delay in gastric emptying due to antral statis.

-The patient also should be cautioned about the use of this drug during exercise or hot weather since overheating may result in heat stroke.
+The patient also should be cautioned about the use of this drug during exercise or hot weather since overheating

-Concomitant administration of glycopyrrolate injection and potassium chloride in a wax matrix may increase the severity of potassium chloride-induced gastrointestinal lesions as a result of a slower gastrointestinal transit time.
+Concomitant administration of glycopyrrolate injection and potassium chloride in a wax matrix may increase the Reversal of Neuromuscular Blockade severity of potassium chloride-induced gastrointestinal lesions as a result of a slower gastrointestinal transit time.